amy@amyspeechlanguagetherapy.com

 • Delayed repetition: Tap and intone and let the client intone the phrase after 6 sec and give tapping assistance

-• Introducing sprechgeseng (speech song): present the target phrase twice slowly, without singing, but with exaggerated rhythm and stress; no tapping and no response required
+• Introducing Speech Song: present the target phrase twice slowly, without singing, but with exaggerated rhythm and stress; no tapping and no response required

 • Delayed spoken repetition: present the phrase in normal prosody, without hand tapping and let the client imitate after 6 seconds in normal prosody.